Last updated: 13 December 2023

 - if necessary, close parts or all of the building pending repair.

 The costs of any work to reduce or remove danger are likely to depend on:

 - the degree of any deficiencies

 - the nature and extent of any remedial work required.

 Earthquake-prone buildings has related information.

-If you’re a building owner in Canterbury, you may wish to refer to specific technical guidance issued to assist design engineers involved with the rebuild.
+If you are a building owner in Canterbury, you may refer to specific technical guidance issued to assist design engineers involved with the rebuild.

 Canterbury rebuild has more information.

 Good performance of non-structural building elements in earthquakes can save lives and costs, and building owners should be satisfied of their safety.

 Non-structural elements are those elements within a building that are not considered to be part of either the primary or secondary structural systems.
 Examples include components such as mechanical and electrical plant, ducting, pipework, cable trays, suspended ceilings, light non-load bearing partitions and cladding systems such as brick veneer.